Collaborative likelihood-ratio estimation over graphs

-In this section, we explain the relationship between the \PEdiv and \likelihood-ratio estimation (\LRE).
-This connection justifies why we formulate the problem of comparing probabilistic models defined over the nodes of a graph as a \LRE.
-In other words, we motivate and justify the way we define Problem\,\ref{problem:cost_function}.
+In this section, we explain the relationship between \PEdiv and likelihood-ratio estimation (\LRE).
+This connection justifies why we formulate the problem of comparing probabilistic models defined over the nodes of a graph as a \LRE problem.
+In other words, we motivate and justify the way we define \Problem{eq:multitasking}.